Supervision

 A recording of me presenting an earlier version of these slides can be found on youtube.

-Additional PhD student advising: I am currently part of the Thesis Advisory Committees of Fabian Lehmann (HU Berlin, since 2021), Jonathan Bader (TU Berlin, since 2022), Vasilis Bountris (HU Berlin, since 2022), and Philipp Thamm (HU Berlin, since 2025) in the DFG Collaborative Research Center FONDA.
+PhD student advising and mentoring in FONDA (HU Berlin): I am currently part of the Thesis Advisory Committees of Fabian Lehmann (HU Berlin, since 2021), Vasilis Bountris (HU Berlin, since 2022), and Philipp Thamm (HU Berlin, since 2025) in the DFG Collaborative Research Center FONDA.
+Previously, I was also part of the FONDA PhD advisory team of Jonathan Bader (TU Berlin, 2022-2025).

 Get in Touch